berekvolgyipeter/cyfrin-advanced-foundry-account-abstraction/README.md

 1. The zkSync API client passes the validated transaction to the main node / sequencer (as of today, they are the same)
 2. The main node calls executeTransaction
    1. If we make a transaction to a system contract, we have to handle it differently to be compatible with the ZkSync rollup.
-   Our implementation only handles the deployer system contract call, but we culd write the handlig to all the system contracts.
+   Our implementation only handles the deployer system contract call, but we could write the handling to all the system contracts.
 3. If a paymaster was used, the postTransaction is called

 ## Pipelines